joef551/camel-cql/readme.md

 </bean>
 ```

-Here's a snippet of Java code, assuming you have a reference to a Camel Exchange object, that extracts the resulting JSON strings from a retrieved ```java List<Map<String,String>>```:
+Here's a snippet of Java code, assuming you have a reference to a Camel Exchange object, that extracts the resulting JSON strings from a retrieved ```List<Map<String,String>>```:

 ```java
 List<Map<String, String>> mList = (List<Map<String, String>>)exchange.getIn().getBody();